TIRANA-DURRES LOWLINE (2014)

-Lowline is one of the developed projects that came forth of a collaboration between the University of Leuven, the municipality of Tirana, architect studio 51N4E and granstudio.
-The goal of the project was to study new mobility solutions for the Tirana-Durres area.
+Lowline is one of the developed projects that came forth of a collaboration between the University of Leuven, the municipality of Tirana, architect studio 51N4E and Granstudio.
+The goal of the project was to study new mobility solutions for the Tirana-Durres area (Albania).

 The interplay between Tirana and Durrës is to a large extent characterised by the prominent highway connecting both cities.
 This road has become a dense spine for large businesses and their typology of big boxes.
 The landscape shaped by this development is entirely focused on the principles of profitable economy and thereby neglects all social relations of the nearby dwellers.
 The small villages and townships that now happen to be at the backside of this linear infrastructure sometimes enjoy surprising qualities, but stay dominated by this infrastructure, and largely dependent on car-use.
 The goal of this project, covering approximately half of the highway's length, is to offer an alternative in terms of mobility and social spaces in the form of a valuable complementarity between highway and flanking villages.

 For developing such a complementarity, an opportunity can be found in an old railway track that runs parallel with the highway and is temporarily out of use.
 Even with sufficient funds, the present track can by no means reach a high standard level: it is so strongly embedded in the urban tissue that an extended service will disrupt the urban life around it.
 What is needed is exactly the opposite: a device that connects along and across the urban rupture.
 A carrier that is low-profile, has both feet on the ground and tackles simple necessities.